Personalized PCA: Decoupling Shared and Unique Features: Recovering Local and Global PCs

 \section{Recovering Local and Global PCs}

-The statistical consistency proved in Sec. \ref{subsec:statisticalefficiency} dwells on the premise that the objective in \eqref{eqn:problem} can be solved to optimality.
-This is not straightforward as \eqref{eqn:problem} is nonconvex.
-In this section, we develop an algorithm to solve \eqref{eqn:problem}.
-Our algorithm is naturally federated as inference is distributed over clients and only updates of the global PCs needs to be shared.
+The statistical consistency proved in Section \ref{subsec:statisticalefficiency} dwells on the premise that the objective in \eqref{eqn:problem} can be solved to optimality.
+An efficient algorithm to solve the problem is not apparent as the constraints in \eqref{eqn:problem} are nonconvex.
+In this section, we develop a class of algorithms to solve \eqref{eqn:problem}.

-The major difficulty lies in the nonconvex constraints: in addition to the orthonormal constraints on $\bm{U}$ and $\bm{V}_{(i)}$'s, we further require global and local PCs to be mutually orthogonal.
+The major difficulty in optimizing \eqref{eqn:problem} lies in the nonconvex constraints: in addition to the orthonormal constraints on $\bm{U}$ and $\bm{V}_{(i)}$'s, the constraints $\matU^T\matV_{(i)}=0$ require global and local PCs to be mutually orthogonal.
 The later constraints introduce interaction between local and global variables, which deems simple distributed Stiefel manifold descent \citep{mingyistiefel} incompetent.

-To handle the orthogonality constraints, we propose an algorithm that adopts Stiefel manifold gradient descent.
-Before delving into the details of the algorithm, we review a few concepts from manifold optimization and provide our define for the an operation we call `\emph{generalized retraction}'.
+To handle the orthogonality constraints, we propose a class of algorithms that we call Personalized PCA (\name). \name adopts Stiefel manifold gradient descent to ensure that all constraints are satisfied during the algorithm.
+It is worth noting that \name is naturally \textit{federated} as the computation is distributed over clients, and only updates of the global PCs need to be shared.

+In the following of this section, we will build the \name algorithm step by step.
+But before delving into the technical details of parallel gradients and retractions, to illustrate the essence of \name, we will first present a simple instance of \name that exploits polar projections to maintain the orthonormality of the updates.